johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 I think we can, and that's why I'm building Trules...

-I've collaborated on countless decisions, and I've help facilitate many groups that couldn't reach consensus without outside help... so I guess I'm an expert.
+I've collaborated on countless decisions, and I've helped facilitate the deliberations of many groups that couldn't reach consensus without outside help... so I guess I'm an expert.

-I've learned some techniques and I've learned some rules that will help you reach consensus (when that's possible) and that will help you avoid "making things worse" (when consensus isn't possible).
+Over the years I've learned some techniques and I've learned some rules that will help you reach consensus (when that's possible) and that will help you avoid "making things worse" (when consensus isn't possible).